DrankRock/PixelArray/README.md

 ## Example
 A complete Conway's Game of Life using PixelArray for the visual can be found in gameOfLife.java.
 It is fully working and commented.
-Here is a Demo of it working.
+Here is a Demo of it working, showing a [Gosper glider gun](https://conwaylife.com/wiki/Gosper_glider_gun).

 ### Demo

 https://user-images.githubusercontent.com/32172257/162944629-cdc8d1b9-f02a-4f31-ace0-899b164eafe1.mp4